canonical/vanilla-framework/templates/docs/patterns/tabs.md

 View example of the tabs content pattern
 </a></div>

+### Segmented tabs

+Segmented tabs can be used for secondary tabs or view switchers.
+There is an `is-dense` modifier for condensed buttons.

+<div class="embedded-example"><a href="/docs/examples/patterns/tabs/segmented" class="js-example">
+View examples of the segmented tabs pattern
+</a></div>

 ### Import

 To import just this component into your project, copy the snippet below and include it in your main Sass file.